 Find what method of praying scripture works for you.

 - Praying alone or with others

-- Praying out loud, since it can help to ward off distraction
+- Praying out loud, it can help ward off distraction

 - Praying while taking a walk: To do this, you may need to put scripture on note cards that you can refer to easily as you walk and pray.

 - Memorizing scripture can help with praying scripture.
 Karen finds that she can pray scriptures she’s memorized more easily and more often than scriptures she must read.
 However, a perfect memory of the scripture is not as important as having a general idea of the meaning and/or wording of the scriptures you pray.

 - Build the habit of praying scripture for international students.
 Experiment with different methods to pray scripture and find what works best for you.
 It may take time to build a habit of praying scripture.
 Dave encourages that, as you get to know scripture, it will make sense to blend your prayer life with scripture.

 In his book, Praying the Scriptures A Field Guide for Your Spiritual Journey, Evan Howard (1999), provides a wealth of practical advice for anyone interested in praying scripture.
 Listed below are some of the ideas you can use to pray scripture, which Howard discusses in greater detail in his book.